 There are different segmentation approaches which you can use to achieve different business goals.
 Needs-based segmentation is one of the basic and effective ways to segment customers.

 Needs-based segmentation is based on customer needs and benefits sought.
 This approach helps in taking strategic decisions about product development brand communication.

 You can also use other segmentation approaches like geographic, demographic, psychographic and behavioral segmentation (GDPB) to develop tactical plans to achieve business goals.
 These approaches help in developing communication and customer experience strategies.

 To make the needs-based segmentation more effective, it is quite important to segment the customers further based on other segmentation approaches.
 This approach is called multi-dimensional segmentation.

-Also, segments should not be static as many variables like customer’s age, income level, life cycle stage, behaviors, and attitudes change over time.
-Segments need to be modified periodically or when required.
-This approach is called dynamic segmentation.
+Also, customer segments should not be static as many variables like customer’s age, income level, life cycle stage, behaviors, and attitudes change over time.
+Customer segments need to be modified periodically or when required.… Click To Tweet

 Kindly check this link for detailed information on different variables used in different segmentation approaches.

 For profit-driven enterprises, value segmentation is more appropriate as this approach focuses more on potential high-profit customers.

 To efficiently use segmentation in developing and implementing effective marketing strategies, you should consider the following criteria.